wavelet-lab/docs/source/software/usdr_dm_create.rst

   * ``osc_off`` - disable oscillator

 Note that you must know the exact reference clock frequency (the "-x" option) in order for your sdr device to work correctly.

+You can find much more information about the Deveplopemt board `here <../hardware/devboard.rst>`_